-12.3.2(3).....Intersection flares
+12.3.2(3) Intersection flares

-At a minimum, single family driveways shall provide a fifteen (15) foot curb radii, or as recommended by the Road Agent.
+Single family driveways shall provide a 15-foot minimum radius flare, or as recommended by the Road Agent.

-12.3.2(4).....Grade
+12.3.2(4) Grade

 Driveway grade shall not exceed a ten percent (10%) grade and shall maintain a negative grade of not less than two percent (2%) until it is beyond the ditch line.
-Additional negative pitch may be required by the Road Agent on site conditions where there is ditch line drainage by swale only, with no culverts, depending on the length of the ditch line, and how much flow the ditch line will have to carry.
-Establish grades that adequately protect and promote highway drainage and permit a safe and controlled approach to the highway in all seasons of the year.
+Additional negative grade may be required by the Road Agent because of on-site conditions where there is ditch line drainage by swale only, with no culverts, depending on the length of the ditch line, and how much flow the ditch line will have to carry.
+Developer shall establish grades that adequately protect and promote roadway drainage and permit a safe and controlled approach to the roadway in all seasons of the year.

-12.3.2(5).....Curbing
+12.3.2(5) Aprons